prebuild/prebuild-install/README.md

-  --runtime     -r  runtime     (Node runtime [node or electron] to build or install for, default is node) --path        -p  path        (make a prebuild-install here) --build-from-source           (skip prebuild download) --verbose                     (log verbosely)
+  --runtime     -r  runtime     (Node runtime [node or electron] to build or install for, default is node) --path        -p  path        (make a prebuild-install here) --build-from-source           (skip prebuild download) --binary-name                 (filename of the binary module to load when multiple binaries are present) --verbose                     (log verbosely)
   --libc                        (use provided libc rather than system default) --debug                       (set Debug or Release configuration)